Generated Olympic Peninsula river valley scene representing the Elwha River, not an exact location photo

 Current road-end reality check and lower-valley starting point.

-McDonald Bridge flow corridor
+McDonald Bridge flow area

 Best live gauge reference for deciding whether to wade at all.